citable-s0ftware/cff-github-zenodo/README.md

 # cff-github-zenodo

-Demonstration of the Citation File Format integrations with GitHub and Zenodo
+Demonstrating the [Citation File Format](https://citation-file-format.github.io) integrations with GitHub and Zenodo.